 Each main category can have many child categories.
 Of course, in WordPress, each category can only have one parent category.
-This feature is optional, if it suits your website use it, if not just keep them as top level categories or you can mix it up.
-Not all main categories need to have child categories.
+This feature is optional.
+If it suits your website use it, if not just keep them as top-level categories or you can mix them up.
+Not many main categories need to have child categories.

 Add Categories to your Menu

-Click on ‘WordPress’ or ‘Affiliate Marketing’ in my menu under “Blog” and you’ll get excerpts of all the posts using ‘WordPress’ or ‘Affiliate Marketing’ as one of the chosen categories.
+Click on one of the categories in my menu under “Blog” and you’ll get excerpts of all the posts using that category.
 As with your blogroll, the excerpts for categories appear in chronological order and may get spread out over a number of pages.

 How to Change the Name of a Category

 You can access existing categories via your WordPress dashboard menu.
-Hover your mouse over ‘Posts’ and click on ‘Categories’.
+Hover your mouse over “Posts” in your left-hand menu and click on “Categories”.

 This is where you can remove any unwanted category, edit or change the name of an existing category and add descriptions.
-Make sure you’ve set a broad category that suits your main content as your default category before you delete ‘Uncategorized’.
+Make sure you’ve chosen a broad category that suits your main content as your default category before you delete or edit “Uncategorized”.

 What is a tag?